Scan Science and Technology

 The Experts below are selected from a list of 309 Experts worldwide ranked by ideXlab platform

-Guo-liang Zhang – 1st expert on this subject based on the ideXlab platform
+Guo-liang Zhang – One of the best experts on this subject based on the ideXlab platform.

 Solubility of sodium 4-Nitrotoluene-2-sulfonate in (propanol + water) and (ethylene glycol + water) systemsThe Journal of Chemical Thermodynamics, 2020Co-Authors: Ling-xin Wang, Fengbao Zhang, Xiao-man Yu, Guo-liang ZhangAbstract: